White House: GOP’s impeachment inquiry is unconstitutional ‘congressional harassment’

 Sauber in his letter referenced a White House Office of Legal Counsel opinion under Trump from 2020 that said a House resolution “is a constitutionally required step before a committee may exercise compulsory process in aid of the House’s ‘sole Power of Impeachment.’”

-But in a statement released this week, Johnson said that the impeachment investigation by Comer and Jordan was moving “toward an inflection point,” and that investigators have his ”full and unwavering support.”
+But in a statement released this week, Johnson said the impeachment investigation by Comer and Jordan was moving “toward an inflection point” and that investigators have his ”full and unwavering support.”

-Still, the White House made clear that they see the impeachment inquiry as a method to advance partisan political concerns.
+Still, the White House made clear that it sees the impeachment inquiry as a method to advance partisan political concerns.

 “Congressional harassment of the President to score political points is precisely the type of conduct that the Constitution and its separation of powers was meant to prevent,” Sauber said in the letter.